postgresml/postgresml/pgml-cms/docs/api/client-sdk/tutorials/semantic-search.md

 # Semantic Search

-This tutorial demonstrates using the `pgml` SDK to create a collection, add documents, build a pipeline for vector search, make a sample query, and archive the collection when finished.&#x20;
+This tutorial demonstrates using the `pgml` SDK to create a collection, add documents, build a pipeline for vector search, make a sample query, and archive the collection when finished.

 [Link to full JavaScript implementation](../../../../../pgml-sdks/pgml/javascript/examples/semantic\_search.js)